 I can’t answer that for all cameras but the two I’ve used certainly don’t have any issues with this.
 If anything they shoot faster because there is no mirror to flip up.
 Check the specs on the one you’re looking at, DP Review usually has info on the latest brands and let’s you do side-by-side camera comparisons so you can look at a few together and scrutinize the features.

-Which is the best rated mirrorless camera?
+Which is the best mirrorless camera?
 Are some better than others?

 From the stats above you can see that there are four clear front runners for the best mirrorless camera.
 You really can’t go wrong if you choose any of them (Fuji, Sony, Panasonic, Olympus).
 The others have some good choices, but a few are lagging sadly behind (come on Canon and Nikon).

-The best mirrorless camera to pick is the one that:
+The best mirrorless camera for your needs is the one that:

 - Fits your budget and feels good in your hands, as well as suits your photography needs.